SALAD GREENHOUSE – OVERVIEW

 11. Climate Change

 Human activity is changing the climate.
 In pre-industrial times, the carbon dioxide (C02) level in the atmosphere was 280 ppm (part per million).
 In 2012, the level was 400 ppm and levels are accelerating.
 400 ppm is considered a “tipping point”.
 The point of no return, or tipping point is between 400-500 ppm and everything must be done to reduce fossil fuel consumption.
-Emissions of new, manmade C02 into the atmosphere in 2013 were a record 40 billion tons, up from 34.5 in 2012.
+Emissions of new, man made C02 into the atmosphere in 2013 were a record 40 billion tons, up from 34.5 in 2012.
 This would fill 480,000 stadiums seating 100,000.
+In 2016 the levels rose to 46 billion tons.

 The NOAA (U.S. National Oceanic and Atmospheric Administration) stated in July 2012 that the major cause of bad weather is man made.
 The IPCC (Intergovernmental Panel on Climate Change; a group of 2,500 independent scientists) has consistently warned that fossil fuel emissions (C02) are causing climate change.
 The conclusion is that current droughts and storms are not a cycle.
 Each year they will become more severe because fossil fuel emissions in the atmosphere are cumulative.
 This impacts food production.
 Drought areas are increasing at the rate of 12 million hectares per year (3.7 times the size of Vancouver Island, or almost the size of England) and are predicted to cover 40% of the land surface.
-The first 6 months of 2015 were the hottest on record and crops were baked in the fields.
-2016 will be hotter and records are being set in the spring.
+2016 was the hottest on record and crops were baked in the fields.
 The NOAA reported that July '15 and Aug.
 '16 were Earth's hottest July and Augusts on record, smashing old marks.
+2017 will be hotter and records are being set in the spring.

 C02, water vapor and methane are greenhouse gases (ghg’s) that trap heat of the sun in the atmosphere – its not C02 alone.
 It’s a triple hit.
 Methane is 23 times as powerful a ghg than C02 and more is released the warmer it gets.
 For every degree C the atmosphere warms the atmosphere can hold 7% more water vapor.
 Water vapor, methane, and C02 act together to raise temperatures.
 Added heat and more water vapor create stronger storms, climate change in traditional agricultural areas, heat waves, changing winters, flooding from “atmospheric rivers”, downpours, deserts, melting glaciers, and rising sea levels.
 This is unbelievably dangerous, and more people should ‘get it’ because food production is in peril.